 (The analysis above was provoked by political theorist Wendy Brown’s depiction of neoliberalism as part of the “constellation of late modern forces and phenomena [that] have eviscerated the substance of even democracy’s limited modern form.”
 Rereading her essay, however, it appears that what I wrote is a muddy, earthly, more material rendering of her ideas: “neoliberalism as a political rationality has launched a frontal assault on the fundaments of liberal democracy, displacing its basic principles of constitutionalism, legal equality, political and civil liberty, political autonomy, and universal inclusion with market criteria of cost/benefit ratios, efficiency, profitability, and efficacy.
 It is through a neoliberal rationality that… the state is fortrightly reconfigured from an embodiment of popular rule to an operation of business management” [“We are all democrats now…,” in Giorgio Agamben, et. al., Democracy in What State?
 2011].)

 And what political force led the opposition to neoliberal economic policies, the mass campaigns carrying the demands that Duterte took up as his promises?
 The Philippine Left.
-For its part, even as the Philippine Left hailed Duterte’s pro-people promises and called on him to realize these and more, it continued to be the staunchest critics of the dominant anti-people aspects of his platform.
+For its part, the Philippine Left hailed Duterte’s pro-people promises and called on him to realize these and more, even as it criticized the dominant anti-people aspects of his platform.
 He claims to be the Philippines’ first leftist president?
 Then he should try to become a Hugo Chavez!
-Because the Philippine Left’s statements on Duterte are based on pro-people principles, these were double-edged for him: he got nods from the Left, but pursuant to this, he will be held accountable, exposed and opposed should he renege on these well-documented promises.
-More importantly, the bourgeois elections is a form of struggle that is considered secondary, very secondary, by the Philippine Left; at no point did the more important effort to arouse, organize and mobilize the Filipino people for national freedom, democracy and socialism stop.
+Because the Philippine Left’s statements on Duterte are based on pro-people principles, these were double-edged for him: he got nods from the Left, but he was also being set up to be exposed and opposed should he renege on these promises.
+More importantly, involvement in the bourgeois elections is a form of struggle that is considered secondary, very secondary, by the Philippine Left; at no point did it stop in the more important effort to arouse, organize and mobilize the Filipino people for national freedom, democracy and socialism.

-Despite his overtures to the Left, Duterte did not relent in attacking the Left.
-And the Left never stopped denouncing Duterte – initially on the basis of his anti-poor statements and measures and increasingly on the basis of what was revealed to be anti-poor nature of his regime.
+Despite his overtures to it, Duterte did not relent in attacking the Left.
+And the Left never stopped attacking Duterte – initially on the basis of his anti-poor statements and measures and increasingly on the basis of what was revealed to be anti-poor nature of his regime.
 It is the Philippine Left that is most outstanding in fighting Duterte – not only in the armed struggle, in which it has a monopoly, but also in the parliament of the streets.
 Not even the bourgeois opposition in the country can compare.
-This despite the fact that the Philippine Left’s members and supporters are the targets of extra-judicial killings, illegal arrest and detention on the basis of trumped-up charges, and harassment, while communities supportive of the Left have experienced militarization, bombing, hamletting, among others.
+This despite the fact that the Philippine Left’s members and supporters are the targets of extra-judicial killings, illegal arrest and detention on the basis of trumped-up charges, and harassment, while communities supportive of it have experienced militarization, bombing, hamletting, among others.
 This is the Philippine Left that de Jong does not want international activists and progressives to support.
-He could only make Duterte so happy.
+He could only make Duterte very happy.

 Complexity is a theme that runs throughout this essay – in its approach to criticisms directed at de Jong and Jacobin as his amplifier, criticisms directed at Sison and the Philippine Left, the reality of accusations of crimes directed at counter-revolutionaries, Duterte’s rise to power, and the Philippine Left’s approach to Duterte as candidate and new president.
 The international Left can only follow de Jong’s simplistic thinking – reiterating anti-communist black propaganda, demonization by flimsy association with a bloody regime – at its peril.